brian14708/wh-briefings/presidential-actions/2021-01/2021-01-21-executive-order-establishing-the-covid-19-pandemic-testing-board-and-ensuring-a-sustainable-public-health-workforce-for-covid-19-and-other-biological-threats.md

 date: '2021-01-21'
 permalink: https://www.whitehouse.gov/briefing-room/presidential-actions/2021/01/21/executive-order-establishing-the-covid-19-pandemic-testing-board-and-ensuring-a-sustainable-public-health-workforce-for-covid-19-and-other-biological-threats/
 published_time: 2021-01-21 17:22:34-05:00
-title: "Executive Order on Establishing the COVID- \u2060 19 Pandemic Testing Board\
+title: "Executive Order on Establishing the COVID-\u206019 Pandemic Testing Board\
-  \ and Ensuring a Sustainable Public Health Workforce for COVID- \u2060 19 and Other\
+  \ and Ensuring a Sustainable Public Health Workforce for COVID-\u206019 and Other\
-  \ Biological Threats"
+  \ Biological\_Threats"
 ---

 By the authority vested in me as President by the Constitution and the